 NIMS Skill Standards

-NIMS has developed skills standards in 24 operational areas covering the breadth of metalworking operations including metalforming (Stamping, Press Brake, Roll Forming, Laser Cutting) and machining ( Machining, Tool and Die Making, Mold Making, Screw Machining, Machine Building and Machine Maintenance, Service and Repair).
+NIMS has developed skills standards in multiple operational areas covering the breadth of metalworking operations including metalforming, machining, and industrial maintenance.
 The Standards range from entry (Level I) to a master level (Level III).
 All NIMS standards are industry-written and industry-validated, and are subject to regular, periodic reviews under the procedures accredited and audited by ANSI.

 Industry uses the credentials to recruit, hire, place and promote individual workers.
 Training programs use the credentials as performance measures of attainment, often incorporating the credentials as completion requirements.
 The credentials are often the basis for articulation among training programs.